merlos/panatrans-api/README.md

 ![Conceptual model of a route](http://www.merlos.org/panatrans-api/conceptual_route.png "Conceptual model of a route")

-There are 4 types of resources to represent a route (models, data types, objects or whatever you):
+There are 4 types of resources:

 * __Stop__: Represents a bus stop.
 Includes a name and the (latitude, longitude) tuple.

 * __Route__: Represents a bus route, for example: the route from Albrook to Miraflores.

 * __Trip__: A route generally has one or two trips.
 For example, the route Albrook - Miraflores has two trips: (1) the trip from Albrook to Miraflores, and (2) the trip from Miraflores to Albrook.
-Each trip has a set of stops that may be the same or not.
-There may be some routes that only have a single trip (ie: circular routes or those that start and end at the same location).
+Each trip has a set of stops.
+These set of stops may be the same or not for both trips.
+There may be some routes that only have a single trip, for example, circular routes that start and end at the same location.

 * __Stop_Sequence__: Links a trip with a stop to create an ordered list of stops.
 In the example, the trip Albrook to Miraflores has 4 stops, and therefore it has 4 `stop_sequences`, each one will link one of the stops with that trip.
 The first stop is Albrook (sequence = 0), then Diablo (sequence = 1), Ciudad del Saber (sequence = 2) and the last one Miraflores (sequence = 3).